 Barnes scores 23 to lead Mavericks over Knicks, 103-95

-Harrison Barnes scored 23 points and Seth Curry had 20 as the Dallas Mavericks beat the New York Knicks 103-95 on Wednesday night.
-Dirk Nowitzki added 19 points for Dallas, which was coming off a 49-point blowout of the Los Angeles Lakers.
+While injuries continue to mount for the Dallas Mavericks, the healthy players who remain are determined to keep pressing forward.
+Harrison Barnes scored 23 points and Seth Curry had 20 as the Mavericks beat the New York Knicks 103-95 on Wednesday night.

 Add your comments below